coderarjob/kpdfsync/README.md

 ![Screenshot](/docs/images/screenshot_alpha.png)

-I mostly read PDF documents on my Kindle and anyone who does the same, knows that highlights and notes taken on the Kindle are not saved on the PDF file itself.
+I sometimes read PDF documents on my Kindle and anyone who does the same, knows that highlights and notes taken on the Kindle are not saved on the PDF file itself.
 This presents a huge problem archiving my notes and to redo the highlights and copy the notes manually on to the PDF later on is not practical for me.

-This software tries to provide a solution. kpdfsync reads the ‘My Clippings.txt’ text file for the highlights and notes and then applies them in the correct place on a PDF file.
+This software tries to provide a solution. **kpdfsync** reads the ‘My Clippings.txt’ text file for the highlights and notes and then applies them in the correct place on a PDF file.

-Currently it is under development, so all the features may not work or be present.
+Currently it is **under development**, so all the features may not work or be present.
-There can also be serious bugs present, so I request you to keep backup of the files you give to kpdfsync (the clippings file and pdf files)
+There can also be serious bugs present, so I **request you to keep backup of the files you give to kpdfsync (the clippings file and pdf files)**.

 Here is the rough roadmap of the development.